faithvoid/plugin.programs.xsky/README.md

 - Copy the xSky folder to Q:/scripts/plugins/programs
 - (Optional) if using a non-Bluesky AT protocol site, you'll have to modify the BASE_URL in default.py to point at that site!
 Support outside of Bluesky is entirely unsupported, but testing & contributing is encouraged!
 - Run the add-on and enjoy!
+- (Optional) Run "notifier.py" from the XBMC File Browser (Q:/plugins/programs/xSky/notifier.py) to receive message notifications.
+(Hopefully this can be added as a menu toggle!)

 ## Working:
 - Logging in (via inserting your credentials into login.txt)